Blast furnace: China

 The effectiveness of the Chinese human and horse powered blast furnaces was enhanced during this period by the engineer Du Shi (c.
 AD 31), who applied the power of waterwheels to piston-bellows in forging cast iron.
 Early water-driven reciprocators for operating blast furnaces were built according to the structure of horse powered reciprocators that already existed.
-That is, the circular motion of the wheel, be it horse driven or water driven, was transferred by the combination of a belt drive, a crank-and-connecting-rod, other connecting rods, and various shafts, into the reciprocal motion necessary to operate a push bellow.
+That is, the circular motion of the wheel, be it horse driven or water driven, was transferred by the combination of a belt drive, a crank-and-connecting-rod, other connecting rods, and various shafts, into the reciprocal motion necessary to operate push bellows.
 Donald Wagner suggests that early blast furnace and cast iron production evolved from furnaces used to melt bronze.
 Certainly, though, iron was essential to military success by the time the State of Qin had unified China (221 BC).
-Usage of the blast and cupola furnace remained widespread during the Song and Tang Dynasties.
-By the 11th century, the Song Dynasty Chinese iron industry made a switch of resources from charcoal to coke in casting iron and steel, sparing thousands of acres of woodland from felling.
+Usage of the blast and cupola furnace remained widespread during the Song and Tang dynasties.
+By the 11th century, the Song dynasty Chinese iron industry made a switch of resources from charcoal to coke in casting iron and steel, sparing thousands of acres of woodland from felling.
 This may have happened as early as the 4th century AD.

 The primary advantage of the early blast furnace was in large scale production and making iron implements more readily available to peasants.
 Cast iron is more brittle than wrought iron or steel, which required additional fining and then cementation or co-fusion to produce, but for menial activities such as farming it sufficed.
 By using the blast furnace, it was possible to produce larger quantities of tools such as ploughshares more efficiently than the bloomery.
 In areas where quality was important, such as warfare, wrought iron and steel were preferred.
 Nearly all Han period weapons are made of wrought iron or steel, with the exception of axe-heads, of which many are made of cast iron.

 Blast furnaces were also later used to produce gunpowder weapons such as cast iron bomb shells and cast iron cannons during the Song dynasty.